 - The actions were part of the employee’s regular job function.

-Example: Mr. Masters is a science teacher at a high school within the Clark County public school district.
+Example: Mr. Masters is a science teacher with the Clark County public school district.
 While demonstrating a routine chemical reaction for his class, Mr. Masters accidentally uses the wrong chemical.
 The chemical explodes, burning several students.
-The school is liable because:
+The school is liable because: 1) Demonstrating scientific principles falls within Mr. Masters’ scope of employment, and 2) Mr. Masters conducted the science experiment negligently.

 Public universities covered by Nevada’s sovereign immunity waiver include (without limitation):